AnthonyTechnologies/python-styleguide/syntax/docstrings.md

 (for example, Apache 2.0, BSD, LGPL, GPL).

 Guidelines:
-- Files should start with a docstring describing the contents and usage of the module
 - The first line of the module should be file name exactly as it is in the file system (typically lowercase)
 - The second line should be a one-line summary of the module or program, terminated by a period
 - The third line should be blank